Board of Directors

 Regional Animal Services of King County

-I have been with Regional Animal Services of King County (RASKC) since 2011, and have worked as a front line supervisor, Acting Manager and in my current role as the Lead Animal Control Sergeant where I have the opportunity to lead our amazing team of animal control officers and animal care staff.
+I have been with Regional Animal Services of King County (RASKC) since 2011, and have worked as a front line supervisor, Acting Manager, Lead Animal Control Sergeant and in my current role as Captain, where I have the opportunity to lead our amazing team of animal control officers and animal care staff.
 I began my animal control career as an ACO for Kitsap Humane Society before moving on to Pierce County Animal Control in 2006 until 2011.
 I’m excited to be back on the WACA board working with a great group of fellow board members.
 I look forward to supporting the animal care and control professionals throughout Washington!

 Samantha Moore